FrancescoBonizzi/CurriculumVitaeExporter/README.md

 # CurriculumVitaeExporter

-Just a library that defines a Curriculum Vitae domain and some abstractions to export it to any format.
+Just a library that defines a **Curriculum Vitae domain** and some abstractions to export it to any format...

-Mine is exported as a Console Application with a fluent syntax!
+...mine is exported as a `Console Application` with a fluent syntax!

 # My Curriculum Vitae